Anguish of families over ‘senseless’ murders on streets of Nottingham

 In a poignant moment of embrace the families of the two students linked hands as they lay flowers at the event.

-The suspect is then believed to have murdered school caretaker Ian Coates, 65, on Magdala Road before stealing his van and driving into three further victims in the city centre.
+The suspect is also believed to have murdered school caretaker Ian Coates, 65, on Magdala Road before stealing his van and driving into three further victims in the city centre.

-At a vigil held at on Tuesday afternoon, thousands of mourners gathered to lay flowers and light candles, with several in floods of tears.
+At a vigil held on Tuesday afternoon, thousands of mourners gathered to lay flowers and light candles, with several in floods of tears.

 During the minute of silence, groups of young students could be seen holding each other tightly as Grant Walton, of the university’s chaplain service, said: “This is one of those moments which we hoped we’d never encounter.”